omartrinidad/preprocessing/README.md

 Mammogram preprocessing:

-- Bit conversion
+- Bit conversion from 12 to 16 bits
-- Cropping
+- Image cropping
-- Denoising
+- Image denoising
 - Enhance the contrast